 Fertility awareness requires that a couple chart the time during a woman's menstrual cycle when she is most likely to become pregnant and avoid intercourse or use a barrier method during that time.
 Fertility awareness is not a good choice if you need a highly effective form of birth control.

 Breast-feeding may work as a form of birth control in the first 6 months after giving birth if you follow specific guidelines.
 For this method to work, you must breast-feed your baby every time.
 You can't use formula or other supplements.
 This is called the lactational amenorrhea method (LAM).
-Although LAM has been shown to be 98.5% effective when these conditions are met, many doctors recommend that you use another birth control method.2

 Permanent birth control (sterilization)